Quadratic Formula#

 - pyquations.algebra.quadratic_formula.quadratic_formula(a: float, b: float, c: float) Tuple[complex, complex] [source]

-- This function calculates the roots of a quadratic equation of the form:
+Calculates the roots of a quadratic equation.

-ax^2 + bx + c = 0
+\[ax^2 + bx + c = 0\]- Parameters:

 a (float) – Coefficient of the quadratic term (x^2).
 Must not be zero.